Eating the right amount of good carbs vs. bad carbs is the key to optimal health and reaching and maintaining your ideal weight.

 Glucose, a type of sugar, is often your brain's preferred fuel source.

-However, if you're reducing carbohydrates for weight loss or healthy weight management, doing so doesn't necessarily affect brain function because your brain can use ketones as a fuel source.
+However, reducing carbohydrates for weight loss or healthy weight management doesn't necessarily affect brain function because your brain can use ketones as a fuel source.

 Ketones result from your body breaking down dietary or stored fat.

-Gluten, a protein found in wheat and wheat products, rye, barley, and triticale, can cause gastrointestinal problems in people who are sensitive to it.
+Gluten, a protein found in wheat and wheat products, rye, barley, and triticale, can cause gastrointestinal problems in sensitive people.

 However, not all high-carb foods contain gluten, including fruits, vegetables, and milk.

-Quinoa and rice are usually safe options too but check the ingredient label on breads, cereals, and pastas to know if these products contain gluten.
+Quinoa and rice are usually safe options, too, but check the ingredient labels on bread, cereal, and pasta to know if these products contain gluten.

 When processing gluten-free grains in the same facility as gluten-containing products, cross-contamination can occur.